Here are some of the ways that Internet Explorer makes browsing the web easier, safer, and more enjoyable.

 Keeping Windows and Internet Explorer up to date is one of the best ways to prevent trouble online.
 Microsoft periodically issues updates which can help prevent online attacks.
 These updates are available free of charge through Windows Update.

 If your computer is not set up to automatically receive updates, you can manually request these updates by using Internet Explorer.
-Click the Tools button, and then click Windows Update.
-Follow the prompts on the screen to check for updates.
+Click the Safety button, and then click Windows Update.
+Follow the instructions on screen to check for updates.